arturoherrero/powercore/README.md

 #### `last`

-Returns the last character of the string.
+Returns the last characters of the string.

 ```ruby
 "abc".last     # => "c"